Fight Me, Psychologists: Birth Order Effects Exist And Are Very Strong

 So I regret to have to inform you that birth order effects are totally a real thing.

-I first starting thinking this at transhumanist meetups, when it would occasionally come up that everyone there was an oldest child.
+I first started thinking this at transhumanist meetups, when it would occasionally come up that everyone there was an oldest child.
 The pattern was noticeable enough that I included questions about birth order on the latest SSC survey.
 This blog deals with a lot of issues around transhumanism, futurology, rationality, et cetera, so I thought it would attract the same kind of people.

 7,248 people gave me enough information to calculate their birth order, but I am very paranoid because previous studies have failed by failing to account for family size.
 That is, people of certain economic classes/religions/races/whatever tend to have larger family sizes, and if you’re in a large family, you’re more likely to be a later-born child.
 In order to be absolutely sure I wasn’t making this mistake, I concentrated on within-family-size analyses.
 For example, there were 2965 respondents with exactly one sibling…